What is Instagram Advertising Pricing?

 Instagram calculates the estimated action rate based on the probability that users will engage with your ads.
 Engagement means viewing, clicking, converting, etc.

 The platform keeps this estimation confidential.
-Advertisers can only have a sense of it when running ads & following up on the campaign performance.
+Advertisers can only have a sense of it when running ads and following up on the campaign performance.

 This important metric influences the cost of the ad.
 If the rate is high, the bid amount will decrease.
 Besides knowing the Instagram ad policies, companies can maximize their estimated action rate from past campaign experiences.